How does your retail business compare?

 It may seem obvious, but business owners who really understand what their accounts mean have a much stronger grip on their organisations.

-If you need help understanding Profit and Loss accounts, Balance Sheets, Fixed Assets, Accruals and Prepayments, then talk to us — we’ll walk you through the process of understanding what the figures in your management accounts mean for your business.
+If you need help understanding Profit and Loss accounts, Balance Sheets, Fixed Assets, Accruals and Prepayments, then talk to us at one of our offices in Chelmsford, Sutton, Wanstead and Saffron Walden — we’ll walk you through the process of understanding what the figures in your management accounts mean for your business.

 By implementing strict and focused financial reporting systems and procedures, retailers can make informed and timely decisions based on numbers they trust and understand.
 In these tough times it can make all the difference between success and failure.